 There are lots of ways to help cats, and here are just a few.
 Cats are independent creatures that like to laze around (they still need shady places, to avoid heatstroke) and they also like to sleep a lot.

-See the pets tag for help on pet food, insurance, vet care, lost pets and animal shelters.
-See make your garden safe for pets for toxic plants to avoid (just brushing a tail against lilies or sago palm can harm).
+Make your garden safe for pets to avoid toxic plants (just brushing a tail against houseplants like lilies or sago palm an harm).
 Avoid cocoa/pine/rubber mulch (and fresh compost) near pets.

-- Never use essential oils (beauty, cleaning, candles) near cats.
-Air rooms before allowing cats back in (don’t use aromatherapy oils, if cats sleep on your bed).
+Never use essential oils (beauty, cleaning, candles) near cats.
+Air rooms before allowing cats back in (don’t use aromatherapy, if cats sleep on your bed).

 - Kitty Collars (6 months plus, depending on size and breed) make quality collars that snap open, if cats get snagged.
 Info can be embroidered on, to avoid hanging tags.
 Read FAQ for choosing/fitting collars of the right type, age etc (kittens grow quickly).